WOMEN, INFANTS AND CHILDREN

 WIC provides eligible families with benefits loaded onto an EBT card, which allows families the convenience of purchasing WIC-approved foods discreetly and on their own schedules.

-Licensed WIC staff can support new mothers with breast-feeding education, consultation and equipment to reduce the stress for baby and mother alike.
+Certified WIC staff can support new mothers with breast-feeding education, consultation and equipment to reduce the stress for baby and mother alike.

 WIC participants are provided health screenings and the appropriate education to ensure that kids are being introduced to healthy foods and are growing up strong.